 Everyone has a story to tell, and that writing is a practice that all people should have access to and encouragement to pursue.
 Jordan encourages authors to think of Sensitivity Reading/Editing as a conversation between the Reader and Author on how to make their work stronger without relying on outdated ideologies.
-As a writer, Jordan understands how intimate creation can be and wants to be supportive rather than critical about sensitive dialogues.
+As a writer, they understand how intimate creation can be and wants to be supportive rather than critical about sensitive dialogues.

 Sensitivity / Expert